graciax452/graciax452/README.md

 - 👋 Hi, I’m @graciax452
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning react and javascript adn python
+- 🌱 I’m currently learning react and javascript, and python
 - 💞️ I’m looking to collaborate on educational stuff
 - 📫 How to reach me ...here